 On This Page

-As a result, Cayman is booming.
-With a tight regulatory framework, a well-developed common law system based on English law, and a proliferation of world-class corporate service companies, predictably many companies have chosen to incorporate in the Cayman Islands.
+The Cayman Islands’ regulatory framework is being continuously enhanced to ensure that the Cayman Islands remains aligned with international standards and expectations.
+With a well-developed common law system based on English law and a local base of world-class corporate service providers, many international businesses have chosen to incorporate or register in the Cayman Islands.

 As diverse businesses — from film and finance to tech development — move to Cayman to take advantage of the Special Economic Zone, Cayman’s improved legislation will provide even more confidence to international clients, heightening the profile of the jurisdiction.

-For more research and to review a checklist of what is required to set up a Trade and Business License see the Department of Commerce and Investments (DCI) checklist.
+For more information on what is required to set up a Trade and Business License see the Department of Commerce and Investments (DCI) website.

 To start the Trade and Business Licensing process yourself or to renew a trade and business license, see the Department of Commerce and Investments’ link to their online application and renewal portal.